aaronbloomfield/ccc/hws/dex/index.md

   - This particular version of the catch block prints out the error message obtained from the second parameter of `require()` for ease of debugging
 - You will notice the last line of the function is: `require(false,"end fail")`, and this will *always* revert.
 If that line were not present, and all the tests pass, then our account will lose the 16 ether we passed in.
 While we can reset the account, that requires a Remix restart (or other measures).
 What we want is on a means to check that all the tests pass, but get a full refund for all of the payments (including the payment to `createPool()`, in this example).
 That's the purpose of this line -- if it reverts on that line, we know all the previous tests passed, but the reversion causes our account to be refunded the (fake) ETH we passed in.
 - We call the function with 13 ether is so that we have enough for the initial `createPool()` call (which uses 10 ether), the successive transaction 1 listed above (which uses 2.5 ether), and a bit extra for gas.

+As you work through the other test cases, one of them (transaction 2) will be paying ether *back*.
+And, in this case, it is paying it back to the `DEXtest` smart contract.
+Smart contracts can receive ether in two ways: as part of a `payable` function, or through a general transfer of ether.
+In order to make the second one work for a smart contract, you will have to put, in `DEXtest`, the following function: `receive() external payable { }`.
+Note that this function doesn't have to actually *do* anything -- hence the empty curly brackets -- but it must be present.
+It is listed in the code above and the [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) file.

 ### Deployment